Caladium, Elephant Ear: Planting and Growing

 Dream of Travel in Your Living Room or Office

 Indoors, you can place your caladium alongside other tropical plants.
-Ideally, pair it with houseplants from the same geographical region, or even the same botanical family: Monstera deliciosa, Anthurium digitatum, Dieffenbachia seguine… You could also add an Asian companion like Alocasia macrorrhizos or Elephant Ear.
-That way, if you shout “Elephant Ear?” at home, two plants might just answer you.
+Ideally, pair it with houseplants from the same geographical region or even the same botanical family: Monstera deliciosa, Anthurium digitatum, Dieffenbachia seguine… You could also add an Asian companion like Alocasia macrorrhizos or Elephant Ear.
+That way, if you shout “Elephant Ear?” at home, two plants will answer you.

 Caladium on the right, alongside Monstera deliciosa and Anthurium digitatum